Why Ad-blocking is Both Ethical and Beneficial for Everyone

-Online ads is the most annoying thing when it comes to Web browsing.
-Not only they flash and distract you from reading articles or watching videos.
-But also they make it less safe and more costly to use the Internet.
-Whilst most users are affected by online ads there is an advanced minority who knows how to block this advertisement.
-In the previous articles, we’ve already described all the ways to remove online ads, as well as explained how to remove ads from uTorrent.
+Online advertising is the most annoying thing when it comes to Web surfing.
+Not only adverts pop out of the blue and distract you from reading articles or watching videos, but also they make it less safe and more costly to use the Internet.
+Whilst most users suffer from the diversity of online ads, there is an advanced minority who knows how to cope with them.

 Photo credit: Luis Villasmil

-But then you’ll see that there’s an open discussion going on about permissibility and moral aspect of blocking online ads.
-Internet publishers claim ad blocking tools not to be an ethical solution and provide arguments to protect their advertisement income.
-One can easily get confused: I want to have ad-free browsing but also I feel bad about my favorite website losing their revenue because of me using an ad blocker.
-However, we believe that in a long run ad blocking will benefit not only users but also publishers themselves.
-And here are some ideas that will help you to keep a peace of mind while enjoying ad-free Web.
+There’s an open discussion going on about the permissibility and the moral aspect of blocking online ads.
+Internet publishers claim ad-blocking tools not to be an ethical solution and provide arguments to protect their advertisement income.
+One can easily get confused: I want to have ad-free browsing but also I feel bad about my favorite website losing its revenue because of me using an ad blocker.
+However, we believe that in the long run ad blocking will benefit not only users but also publishers themselves.
+And here are some ideas that will help you keep peace of mind while enjoying an ad-free Web surfing experience.

 Intrusive online ads based on pay-per-click and pay-per-watch models make the Internet primitive and useless.
-The original idea of websites supporting their finance with relevant online ad in the corner was great.
-But then we came to the point where websites are being created just for displaying the ads.
+The original idea of websites supporting their finance with relevant online ads in the corner was great.
+But then we came to the point where websites are being created just for displaying ads.
 Publishers are not checking the links they promote because they don’t care who pays them money.
-Same way they don’t care about user experience in general.
-Blocking ads online would stimulate publishers and websites owners to improve content they provide.
+In the same way, they don’t care about user experience in general.
+Blocking ads online would stimulate publishers and website owners to improve the content they provide.

 Not only fraudsters are using online ads as a loophole to access people’s devices and data but also traditional companies.
-Virtually every single online ad server tracks your activity on the Web and shares your data with the third party.
-This is also how corporations and governments know about yourself, your interests and your secrets.
-Ad blocking is vital for maintaining anonymity and browser safety.
+Virtually every single online ad server tracks your activity on the Web and shares your data with a third party.
+This is also how corporations and governments know about you, your interests, and your secrets.
+Adblocking is vital for maintaining anonymity, online safety, and security.

-Do you feel helpless yourself when waiting for a stupid ad video to finish before your desired Youtube piece begins?
-Us too.
+Do you feel helpless when waiting for a stupid autoplay video advert to finish before your desired Youtube piece begins?
+We know your pain.
+Disrupting our online activities with adverts makes us hate the brand and product but not desire to buy it.
 We all want to decide how to use our time and resources on our own.
 And that includes not only blocking the ads when we don’t need them but also whitelisting the ad filters for the websites we support.

 Without having a need to make users click whatever online ads marketers would come up with better, more sophisticated approaches.
 Targeted advertising, product placement, promotional partnership are the technologies bringing us to the next stage of ad industry development.
 We generally don’t mind a non-intrusive brand promoting when it gives us a real quality product along.
 Watching ads just for the ads is something that has to be left behind.